-- When to order: At the time of drug prescribing and dispensing for patients with genotypes that require action, such as dose reductions. - What to put on the request form: Fill out our routine Clinical Labs request form, list the gene required or group of genes and prescribed medications if available. - Turnaround time: Results within 7-10 business days from the sample receipt date. - Specimen details: 2x EDTA blood samples. - Test cost: Apart from the TPMT gene, an out-of-pocket fee applies.

-Scan QR or visit clinicallabs.com.au/pharmacogenetictesting for current pricing.
+- When to order: At the time of drug prescribing and dispensing for patients with genotypes that require action, such as dose reductions. - What to put on the request form: Fill out our routine Clinical Labs request form, list the gene required or group of genes and prescribed medications if available. - Turnaround time: Results within 7-10 business days from the sample receipt date. - Specimen details: 2x EDTA blood samples. - Test cost: Genes can be ordered separately or together.
+Apart from the TPMT gene, an out-of-pocket fee applies.
+For more information and pricing, scan QR or visit clinicallabs.com.au/pharmacogenetictesting.